 Software developed without prototyping the UI may face the following problems:

-- Increase in the project cost – due to more iterations, you need more time to finish the project which adds additional costs.
+- Increase in the project cost – Due to more iterations, you need more time to finish the project which adds additional charges.

-- Cancellation of the project – if the costs and timelines are crossed by a significant margin, there is a possibility that the project may be canceled.
+- Cancellation of the project – If the costs and timelines are crossed by a significant margin, there is a possibility that the project may be cancelled.